LoopringSecondary/lightcone_legacy/proto/README.md

 ## About

-Only common data structures shared among multiple sub-projects should be put here.
+All messages and enum should be start with an "X"!!!